-- May (date TBA) - Saturday showcase and end-of-year party for co-op families
+- May 7 - Saturday showcase and end-of-year party for co-op families

-- Literature (Aquinas): uses elements of literature to learn about and interpret primarily classical literature in the form of novels, short stories, and poetry to help us better understand truth, morality, goodness, beauty, and our Catholic Faith.
+Literature - Aquinas (morning): This class uses elements of literature to learn about and interpret primarily classical literature in the form of novels, short stories, and poetry to help us better understand truth, morality, goodness, beauty, and our Catholic Faith.
 Students are given reading assignments as homework that should take no more than half an hour for average readers, as well as very small writing assignments to help them not only remember what they read, but also to begin digesting the week’s reading.
 Students also complete a final project both in co-op and at home as the culmination of their work in class.

-- Music (Bosco/Aquinas): This class teaches the fundamentals of music through a singing-based approach based on the methodology of Justine Ward.
+Music - Francisco, Bosco, Goretti, Aquinas (morning): This class teaches the fundamentals of music through a singing-based approach based on the methodology of Justine Ward.
 Children learn how to sing with a healthy technique, how to think musically, discern pitches, rhythm, and read musical notation though pedagogical exercises, traditional Gregorian Chant, Catholic hymns and appropriate secular folk songs.
 The seasonal votive antiphons to the Blessed Virgin Mary are be included in the repertoire.
-Please note: although this course is mostly the same for these two age groups, the students are separated into two levels in order to better tailor the work to these two age groupings.
+Please note: although this course is mostly the same for these two age groups, the students are separated into two levels (Francisco/Bosco and Goretti/Aquinas) in order to better tailor the work to these two age groupings.

 Preschool/Kindergarten Learning Center - Savio (morning): This class consists of a short story time, an art project, and snack time.
 Age-appropriate free play activities are also available for the children.